 I gave my kids a small allowance each week and the challenge which I laid out before them was that for every dollar which they could save over a 3 month period, I would double it.
 Now, I know that this would never happen in real life but it did give them an incentive to save their money which helped in teaching them how much money they could actually save, if they put their minds to it.

 In line with the challenge of doubling their money, I also created a competition between my 3 children as to who could save the most over the course of a year with the winner getting a prize of their own choosing, within reason.
 This competition worked brilliantly and the kids absolutely loved competition with each other to see who could save the most and bag the prize.
 Even though I no longer run this competition with the kids, they have no started to do this between themselves!

 It is important to not only show your kids how to save money, but also why they are saving money.
 In order to show them this, I allowed each of my kids the chance to buy a large item with their savings every 6 months, again within reason.
 They would have to talk to me about what they wanted to buy and why and providing I was ok with it, I would take them out so that they could spend their cash.
 My kids instantly understood how important saving money is in terms of wishing to buy something large.

 I wanted to get my kids to understand how the banking process worked and instead of creating an account for them at the bank, I was the bank and they all had accounts with me.
-I gave them a ‘credit card’ which they could use to pay off chores and other treats and I also had regular meetings with them to help them understand what was happening with their cash.
+I gave them their ‘first credit card’ which they could use to pay off chores and other treats and I also had regular meetings with them to help them understand what was happening with their cash.
 The kids absolutely loved the idea of creating a ‘home bank’ and I believe it taught them very well in terms of how the banking system operates and what they needed to do to look after their money.

 What tips do you have when it comes to teaching kids how to save?
 Let us know in the comments section below, we’d love to hear from you.